mooseyscountrygarden.com » NZ Native Plants « McgTV Garden Television | New Zealand Journeys »

 Anemanthele GrassAnemanthele Grass...

-This feathery cascading grass is very light and weightless, with reddish tones from mid-summer on.
-I've always called it either Mountain or Fountain Grass, and have several specimens in different borders.
-Hmm...
-It's more commonly known as Gossamer grass.
+The feathery cascading grass Anemanthele lessoniana is very light and weightless, with reddish tones from mid-summer on.
+I've always called it either Mountain or Fountain Grass, and other gardeners call it Gossamer grass.
+Whatever its name, I think it's rather stylish...

 Flax (Phormium) TricolorFlax (Phormium) Tricolor...